n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/ExecuteCommand/README.md

 ::: v-pre
 ### 2. Execute Command node

-The Execute Command node will execute the command and return the hard disk space used on the host machine.
+The Execute Command node will execute the command and return the percentage of hard disk space used on the host machine.

-1. Enter the command `df -k / | tail -1 | awk '{print $5}'` in the ***Command*** field.
+1. Enter `df -k / | tail -1 | awk '{print $5}'` in the ***Command*** field.
 2. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you will notice that the node executes the command and returns the amount of hard disk memory used by the host machine.
+In the screenshot below, you will notice that the node executes the command and returns the percentage of the hard disk that is full.

 ![Using the Execute Command node to get the percentage of memory used on the host machine](./ExecuteCommand_node.png)

 ::: v-pre
 ### 3. IF node

 This node will compare the percentage of the hard disk space used we got from the Execute Command node.
-If the percentage of the memory used exceeds 80%, it will return true otherwise false.
+If the usage of the memory exceeds 80%, it will return true otherwise false.

 1. Click on ***Add Condition*** and select 'Number' from the dropdown list.
 2. Click on the gears icon next to the ***Value 1*** field and click on ***Add Expression***.